codeandcupcakes/event-guide/README.md

 ### Teaching Tips

-We've included specific notes about delivering the workshop in the workshop material repository.
-But some general things to keep in mind:
+We've included specific notes about delivering the workshop in the [Workshop Materials](https://github.com/codeandcupcakes/workshop-materials) repository.
+But here are some general things to keep in mind:

 - **Be positive and encouraging.** It's likely your workshop attendees will be completely new to coding and might feel unsure or uncomfortable.
 The goal is not necessarily just to teach code but to get people new to the community excited about learning more.
 - **Have the instructor delegate complicated questions or technical issues to teaching assistants.** This will keep the workshop moving smoothly and make sure high-performing attendees don't get bored.